RosettaCommons/demos/tutorials/protein-protein_docking/protein-protein_docking_tutorial.md

             1. Type 'align 3gbn_Ab_repacked, 3gbm_native'
             1. Type 'save 3gbm_HA_3gbn_Ab.pdb, 3gbm_HA_repacked + 3gbn_Ab_repacked'
         1. Renumber the pdb from 1 to the end without restarting.
+You can also copy a renumbered_version that is pre-generated for you:

                 > <path-to-Rosetta>/tools/protein_tools/scripts/pdb_renumber.py \
                 --norestart 3gbm_HA_3gbn_Ab.pdb 3gbm_HA_3gbn_Ab.pdb
+                or
+                $> cp input_files/3gbm_HA_3gbn_Ab.pdb

 1. Perform docking utilizing the RosettaScripts application.
     1. Prepare a RosettaScripts XML file for docking.
 This file outlines a protocol that performs docking.
 It then further minimizes the interface.
 Familiarize yourself with the contents of the script.